2018-usfca-biol-422-fall/kailiedelacruz-analysis-report-2-rnaseq/README.md

 # Analysis Report 2 for BIOL395
 # Using RNA-Seq data to understand gene expression changes from smoking and lung adenocarcinomas
-## Due as a pull request on Monday, November 20th, 2017 before 11:30 am
+## Due as a pull request on Monday, November 20th, 2017 before 5:00 pm

 The **goal of this assignment** is to have you build your skills with dplyr and ggplot to analyze gene expression levels from the Li/Seo *et al.* RNASeq dataset, and continue to build your skills in R, markdown, scientific writing, and exploratory data analysis.